CephalofairGames/bnb-rules/index.md

 > Because Buttons & Bugs is a solo game, you are the sole focus of the monsters.
 They will target you with all attacks and negative targeted abilities.

-For a melee attack, the monster identifies the shortest possible path to a hex from which it can perform the attack.
-For a ranged attack, the monster identifies the shortest possible path to a hex from which it can perform the ranged attack within the specified range.
+The monster identifies the closest hex from which it can perform its attack abilities; this is called its "attack hex."
 If the monster cannot attack on its turn, either because it does not have an attack ability or because it is disarmed, it moves as if for a single-target melee attack.
+The monster follows the shortest path to its attack hex.
+If it can't reach the attack hex this turn, it will take the shortest path which brings it as close as possible to the attack hex.
+If it can't get closer to the attack hex this turn, it will not move.

-Determining the shortest possible path takes into consideration the effects of difficult terrain.
+"Closest" and "shortest" mean using the fewest movement points to navigate around obstacles and hazards (if possible) and/or through difficult terrain using the normal, jumping, and flying movement rules.

 #### Path Priority

-Monsters always prioritize a path that includes the fewest hazards, even when that means not maximizing targets.
-Monsters only path through hazards when there is no other viable path to attack an enemy.
+Monsters always prioritize a path that triggers the fewest hazards, even when that means not maximizing targets.
+Monsters only trigger hazards when there is no other viable path to attack an enemy.
 For example, if a monster could attack by moving two hexes through a hazard hex or by moving 10 hexes and avoiding the hazard, it would take the 10-hex path.
 It does not matter whether the monster can actually reach the end of the path on its current turn.

 #### No Focus